Aleksey Zhuravlyov (politician)

-Aleksey Aleksandrovich Zhuravlyov (born 30 June 1962, Voronezh, RSFSR) is a Russian nationalist politician and member of the State Duma.
-Since September 29, 2016 he has been chairman of the Rodina political party.
+Aleksey Aleksandrovich Zhuravlyov (born 30 June 1962) is a Russian nationalist politician and member of the State Duma.
+Since 29 September 2016 he has been chairman of the Rodina political party.
 His views are often militarist, hawkish, and irredentist.

 Biography

 Zhuravlyov was born 30 June 1962 in Voronezh in Soviet Union.
 In 1984 he graduated from Voronezh Polytechnic Institute majoring in "Physics of Metals".
 In 2004 he graduated from the Russian Academy of Public Administration under the President of the Russian Federation.

-In 2001-2004 Zhuravlyov is an authorized representative of the Governor of the Voronezh Oblast Vladimir Kulakov in the Oblast Duma.
+In 2001-2004 Zhuravlyov was an authorized representative of the Governor of the Voronezh Oblast Vladimir Kulakov in the Oblast Duma.
 In 2006–2007 he participated in the preparations for the creation of the party Great Russia led by Dmitry Rogozin.
 From 2009 to 2011, was an advisor to the governor of the Voronezh Oblast Alexey Gordeyev.

+Federal politics

 In 2011, the results of the primaries has been nominated as a candidate for deputy of the State Duma of the All-Russia People's Front for the party list of United Russia.
 In the elections, he was elected to the 6th State Duma.

 On 29 September 2012, at the founding convention of the party Rodina Zhuravlev was elected as its chairman, while retaining his membership in the faction Rodina in the State Duma.

-On December 3, 2013, Zhuravlyov got into a brawl with Adam Delimkhanov, a fellow member of the State Duma and cousin of Chechen leader Ramzan Kadyrov, losing two teeth in the process and landing in the hospital.
+On 3 December 2013, Zhuravlyov got into a brawl with Adam Delimkhanov, a fellow member of the State Duma and cousin of Chechen leader Ramzan Kadyrov, losing two teeth in the process and landing in the hospital.
 Delimkhanov allegedly instigated the beating in Zhuravlyov's 15th floor Duma office after becoming irate over a letter written by Zhuravlev to Prosecutor General Yury Chaika requesting an investigation into a monument erected to female heroes of the 18th century Caucasian War in the Chechen village of Khangish-Yurt.
 The fight ended when staffers intervened and Delimkhanov brandished a gold plated pistol.

 In the 2016 parliamentary election, he headed the party list of the Rodina, and ran through Anna Constituency.
 The party list of the Rodina did not overcome the 5% electoral threshold, however, won in his constituency.
 In the State Duma of the 7th convocation did not join any of the factions.

+In 2020, he got taken in by a prank about a brothel for zoophiles.
+This was subsequently debunked by Russian commentator Rustem Agdamov, leaving Zhuravlyov with significant egg on his face.